 Online condolences may be shared at www.schoolerfuneralhome.com

-To send flowers to Constancio's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Constancio King, please visit our floral store.